 Scenario 4: Peace Agreement

 This would obviously be a huge gamble on Taiwan’s part, because there is nothing guaranteeing China’s compliance to the terms of the agreement, and there may be little Taiwan could do once in the agreement.
 In addition, China could easily go back on its own words if Taiwan does hold a referendum and decide to become independent.
-China would not agree to any international parties serving as a mediator, because it considers Taiwan to be a domestic issue.
+China is unlikely to agree to any international parties serving as a mediators, because it considers Taiwan to be a domestic issue.